monitaurus/monitaurus.github.io/posts/how-to-create-a-behat-extension.md

 Congratulations!
 You've just created a simple Behat extension that logs scenario timings.
 This extension demonstrates the three essential steps to building a Behat extension: defining an **extension**, creating an **initializer**, and configuring **contexts**.

+You can find this extension as a boilerplate with a testable scenario here: [monitaurus/behat-extension-boilerplate](https://github.com/monitaurus/behat-extension-boilerplate).

 Feel free to experiment with this extension and expand its functionality.
 For further learning, check out the [Behat hooks documentation](https://behat.org/en/latest/user_guide/context/hooks.html) and explore existing extensions on [GitHub](https://github.com/search?o=desc&q=behat+extension+in%3Aname%2Cdescription+language%3APHP&ref=searchresults&s=stars&type=Repositories&utf8=%E2%9C%93).

 Happy testing!